dappforce/subsocial-docs/docs/develop/how-to-guides/Structures.md

 title: Blockchain Structures
 displayed_sidebar: developSidebar
 ---
-**This section covers how spaces, posts and reactions are related to each other.**
+**This section covers how spaces, posts, and reactions are related to each other.**

 Subsocial uses a few building blocks to enable social networking.

-A quick glimpse of how the major components i.e. Space, Post and Reactions are related.
+Here we will take a quick glimpse of how the major components such as Spaces, Posts, and Reactions are related.

 ![Space-Post-Reaction Relation](../../../static/img/space-post-reaction.png)